-Guide to Prepare for IELTS
+Step-by-Step Guide to Prepare for IELTS

-Step 1: Choose the best IELTS exam for you.
+Step 1: Choose the Best IELTS exam for you.

 If you want to work, study, or relocate to an English-speaking nation, you’ll need to take the IELTS exam.
 If you want to study in a higher education institution or get a professional license in an English-speaking country, you’ll almost certainly need to take the IELTS Academic test.
 If you wish to study in higher education, get vocational training, or relocate to Australia, New Zealand, Canada, or the United Kingdom, you should take IELTS General Training.